sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 3. Sensible inputs the raw text of the highest-scoring table to GPT-3, and instructs GPT3 to output a new  table as follows:  `rearrange the below data into a tabular format where each row of the table answers the question posed in the header of the table.
 If the below data don't contain an answer to the question, just leave that cell of the table blank`
 4. Sensible reformats the table returned by GPT3 to:
    1. format it in standard SenseML table format
-   2.  remove the original table column headers
+   2.  remove the original table's column headers

 Parameters
 ====